 Are eggs dairy?
 It’s a commonly asked question that has a simple answer.
 Contrary to popular belief, eggs are NOT dairy!
 Asking this question is the same as asking whether fish is meat or not.
 It’s one of those popular food debates that make people really wonder what category a certain food belongs to.

-Maybe we consider eggs as dairy because they have always been grouped together with milk, cheese, and other dairy products.
+Maybe we consider protein-rich eggs as dairy because they have always been grouped together with typical ingredients like milk, cheese, and other dairy products.
 So, we’re led to believe that eggs are part of the same dairy food group.
-Well in this article, we’re here to debunk the myths about eggs being dairy products.
+Well in this article, we’re here to debunk the question and myths about these two products.

 What Is Dairy?

-Let’s define this clearly.
+To answer the question of are eggs dairy or not, let us first properly define the word dairy.
 Dairy products come from mammals that produce milk.
 Most of the dairy products that we know of originate from farm animals like cows, goats, and even sheep.
 However, our dominant source of dairy is cows.
 Their milk is processed to produce a variety of beverage and food-based dairy products like yogurt, cheese, cream, and butter.
 Lastly, these dairy products are produced in dairy farms where you’ll most likely find the aforementioned animals.

 So, in summary, when we talk about dairy products, they refer to any food or beverage that comes from the milk of mammals.